apache/helix/src/site/markdown/tutorial_controller.md

 #### CONTROLLER AS A SERVICE

-One of the cool feature we added in Helix was to use a set of controllers to manage a large number of clusters.
+One of the cool features we added in Helix is to use a set of controllers to manage a large number of clusters.

 For example if you have X clusters to be managed, instead of deploying X*3 (3 controllers for fault tolerance) controllers for each cluster, one can deploy just 3 controllers.
 Each controller can manage X/3 clusters.
 If any controller fails, the remaining two will manage X/2 clusters.